christophstrasen/WorldObserver/docs_internal/api_proposal.md

   :squareHasBloodSplat()              -- tiny helper to keep only squares with blood

--- Act on each matching observation as it is discovered. local subscription = bloodSquares:subscribe(function(observed) handleBloodSquare(observed.square)  -- user-defined action using the square instance end)
+-- Act on each matching observation as it is discovered. local subscription = bloodSquares:subscribe(function(observation) handleBloodSquare(observation.square)  -- user-defined action using the square instance end)

 -- Later, if this Situation is no longer relevant, cancel the subscription.